SHANGHAI COOPERATION ORGANIZATION (SCO)

 - Advocate for global economic governance reforms, emphasizing emerging economies.

-Three Pillars of Cooperation:
+Three Pillars of Cooperation in BRICS

 - Economic and Financial Cooperation: Focus on growth through trade, infrastructure, SMEs, energy, and finance, aligned with Sustainable Development Goals (SDGs).